 Lavagnino argues that narrative is a symbolically generalized communication medium (SGCM).
 When we want to communicate some idea, we often turn to narrative rather than mere facts.
 A story increases the likelihood of successful communication, which is communication that invites more communication.
 Historical narrative is a more specialized SGCM.

 Discourse emerges gradually as an internally highly differentiated system.
 Inside the area of discourse as a symbolic generalized media, we find narrative as a very powerful tool to express deeds and events, actions and models of intervention presupposed in our social environment.
 Narrative is thus defined as an artifact, a symbolic generalized media designed in order to provide a concept of reality in which we take part as agents.
 In historical narrative we found an entire branch of narrative in order to produce these models of events, actions and agents.
 We can see with this process of delimitation (communication, writing, discourse, narrative, historical narrative) how reinforcement and tipping points modify the complexities and the possibilities of communication.Lavagnino, page 29

 Tropes indicate and distinguish the modes in which historians reduce complexity, absorb anxiety and uncertainty, creating redundancy and orienting expectations.
 Tropes, in this sense, are nothing but modes of reduction of complexity in the process of communication. . . .
 A trope is an autopoietic operation in ordinary language that defies anticipations of sense.
 A literal use of a term, an actualization of the structures of hegemonic vocabularies.Lavagnino, page 31

 Tropes are specialized kind of communication.
 A metaphor is a kind of trope.
 For example, to say “Life is a journey” is a simplification that facilitates communication.
-To speak of the War on Drugs or War on Poverty is another example.
+The War on Drugs and War Poverty are also tropes.